jon-williamson/jon-williamson.github.io/projects/isr.markdown

 11-12 June 2025.
 Sahanika Ratnayake. **Who Knows What in Mental Healthcare?** Epistemic Hypocrisy and the Evaluation of Talking Therapy via Evidence Based Medicine (Radboud University).

+8-9 May 2005.
+Corrado Matta, Rosa Runhardt and Jon Williamson. **The role of meta–ethnographies in evidence–based educational policy**.
+Workshop on Evidential pluralism in education research, Vaxjo.

 <!--
 5 February 2025.
 Jon Williamson. **An objective Bayesian approach to inductive logic**.
 Department of Logic and the Methodology of Sciences, Comenius University, Bratislava.
 -->